IsiomaIloh/JET_restaurant_finder/README.md

 Stack overflow post used [here](https://stackoverflow.com/questions/57006104/how-to-test-flask-view-context-and-templates-using-pytest)
 4. My experience with Dockerfile and Docker compose was quite limited, but I managed to overcome this by reading the Docker documentation and GitHub thread on how to run poetry inside a Docker container.
 GitHub thread used [here](https://github.com/orgs/python-poetry/discussions/1879).

+## Further improvements:
+1. Filter feature to filter top 10 restaurants by customer ratings and if more than 10 have the same rating, filter by number of votes.
+2. Filter feature to filter restaurants by cuisine types.
+3. Search feature to search for a specific restaurant by name or cuisine type.
+4. Pagination to display more than 10 restaurants.
+5. Add more restaurant information, such as delivery fees, delivery time, and opening hours.
+6. Add more tests to cover error handling and edge cases.
+7. Add a feature to display the restaurant's address using a map.